 I am a Universal Annual Passholder and a certified Universal Travel Advisor.
 Even more important, I love theme parks, and Universal is my favorite.

-Universal Orlando has expanded from a day-trip during a Disney vacation to a destination all its own.
+Over the years, Universal Orlando has expanded from a day trip during a Disney vacation to a destination all its own.

-In the past couple of years, Universal has added Hagrid’s Motorbike Adventure, the Bourne Stuntacular, and is opening the Jurassic World Velicocoaster in the coming weeks.
+In the past couple of years, Universal has added Hagrid’s Motorbike Adventure, the Bourne Stuntacular, and the Jurassic World Velicocoaster which are all big and epic attractions.

 Universal recently announced that construction has resumed on Epic Universe.
 This is exciting news and Epic Universe will likely double the size of Universal Orlando as we know it.